regedo00/reggiani.io/content/blog/20230113_Learning_Javascript/index.md

 &nbsp;

-At this stage, I have chose to test another possible feature.
+At this stage, I have chosen to test another possible feature.

 &nbsp;